 Approximately 50% of all travel games are League play, and 50% are scheduled by individual team managers to give skaters exposure to teams from other regions and tournament play.

 Look at reviews and ratings: Customer reviews and ratings can give you insight into the business's reputation.
-Verify Contact Information: Double-check the contact details such as phone numbers and email addresses.
+Check Contact Details: Double-check the contact details such as phone numbers and email addresses.
 If available, visit the business's official website.
-Check Business Address: Use the provided Google map to verify the business location before planning a visit.
+Confirm Business Location: Confirm the location using the provided Google map.

-Working Hours: Verify the business's working hours to ensure your call will be answered.
-Note any holidays or special closure days.
-Alternate Contact Methods: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.
+Operating Hours: Confirm the working hours to ensure someone will be available to answer your call.
+Be aware of any holidays or special closures.
+Other Contact Options: If the primary phone number is not responsive, look for alternate contact methods such as email or social media handles.

-Avoid Sharing Sensitive Information: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
-Confirm Identity: Ensure that the person you are speaking with is a legitimate representative of the business.
-Ask for their name and position and verify it on the official website.
-Before proceeding with any legal matters, consider reviewing local $stateName state laws.
-It is also advisable to seek guidance from an accredited legal expert in privacy laws to ensure compliance and to protect your rights and interests.
-You can find more information here by looking up a licensed lawyer specializing in privacy laws.
+Protect Your Personal Data: Never give out your social security number, credit card details, or passwords.
+Confirm Identity: Verify the identity of the person you are talking to.
+You can ask for their name and position and cross-check it on the business's official website.
+Before proceeding with any legal matters, consider familiarizing yourself with local $stateName state laws.
+It is also advisable to consult an accredited privacy law advisor to ensure conformity and to protect your rights and interests.
+You can find more information here by finding an accredited legal expert in privacy laws.

 Check Weather: Look at the weather forecast for the area before you visit.
 Operational Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.

-Legal Issues or Disputes: If you face any legal issues or disputes, keep a record and consult with a legal expert.
+Handling Disputes: If you face any legal issues or disputes, keep a record and consult with a legal expert.
 Consider reporting the issue to consumer protection agencies.
 Reporting Listing Issues: If you find that a business is permanently closed, has a wrong phone number, or incorrect address on our directory, please report it to us.
-Submit a report using the following form: Contact Us Form
+Fill out this form to let us know: Contact Us Form